UCSF-DataSci/datasci223_assignment2/README.md

 - Clean, readable code

 ---
 ## Part 2: Big Data Analysis (30%)

 ### Tasks

-- Use `generate_large_health_data.py` to create `patients_large.csv`
+1. **Time Series Analysis** (15%):
+   - Use the provided script to generate a large dataset of patient vitals over time
+   - Implement a polars-based analysis that:
+     - Identifies patients with concerning vital sign trends
+     - Calculates rolling averages of vitals
+     - Detects anomalies in vital signs
-- Use `analyze_large_health_data.py` with **polars** backend
+   - Use polars' lazy evaluation for efficiency
+   - Output results as parquet files with partitioning

+2. **Patient Cohort Analysis** (10%):
+   - Group patients by diagnosis and demographics
+   - Calculate statistics for each cohort:
+     - Treatment effectiveness
+     - Average length of stay
-- Submit:
+     - Readmission rates
-  - Your command(s) used
-  - The resulting `summary.csv`
+   - Use polars' streaming capabilities for memory efficiency
+   - Generate visualizations of the results

+3. **Documentation** (5%):
-  - A brief reflection (1 paragraph):
+   - Write a brief report in `analysis.md`:
-    - Challenges faced
-    - How polars helped
+     - Explain your analysis approach
+     - Discuss any patterns or insights found
-    - What you learned
+     - Describe how you used polars' features for efficiency
+     - Include sample visualizations
+     - Suggest potential clinical applications

 ### Grading

-- Correct output file
+- Correct implementation of time series analysis
-- Clear reflection
-- Demonstrated use of polars lazy/streaming
+- Effective use of polars' features
+- Quality of insights in cohort analysis
+- Clear and insightful documentation
+- Code efficiency and organization

 ---

 ## Submission Checklist

-- Fixed Python scripts with comments
+- Fixed Python scripts with bug documentation
-- Passing pytest tests
+- All pytest tests passing
-- `summary.csv` file
-- Reflection paragraph
+- Time series analysis implementation
+- Cohort analysis results
+- `analysis.md` with documentation
+- Generated parquet files and visualizations

+### Autograding Requirements

+For successful autograding:
+1. Do not rename any functions or files
+2. Follow the exact file naming conventions specified
+3. Ensure your code runs without errors using the provided test scripts
+4. Use the required comment formats for bug documentation
+5. Make sure all output files have the exact column names specified

 ---

 ## Notes

 <!--
-Debugging skills are essential for all coding work.
-Handling big data is increasingly important in health data science.
+The debugging portion teaches systematic debugging with increasing difficulty.
+The big data portion focuses on real-world health data analysis scenarios.
 -->